telerik/reporting-docs/report-items/graph/chart-types/scatter-charts/how-to-create-scatter-chart.md

 ---
-title: How to Create Scatter Chart
+title: Creating Scatter Charts
-page_title: How to Create Scatter Chart
+page_title: Creating Scatter Charts
-description: How to Create Scatter Chart
+description: "Learn how to display Scatter charts when working with Telerik Reporting."
 slug: telerikreporting/designing-reports/report-structure/graph/chart-types/scatter-charts/how-to-create-scatter-chart
-tags: how,to,create,scatter,chart
+tags: telerik, reporting, report, items, graph, creating, scatter, chart
 published: True
 position: 1
 previous_url: /GraphHowToCreateScatterChart
 ---

-# How to Create Scatter Chart
+# Creating Scatter Charts

-In this article we will show you how to create a Scatter chart using the __Graph item__ in the [Visual Studio Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}).
+This guide will demonstrate how to create a Scatter chart in the [Visual Studio Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}) when you are using the Graph report item.

+The following image shows a Scatter chart.

+// add an image here

+## Adding the Graph

-1. Add a new graph item to the report.
+To add a new Graph report item to the report:

 1. Set the __DataSource__ property to a new __[SqlDataSource]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/overview%})__.
 1. Set the connection string to the demo AdventureWorks database.

-   1. Set the __query__ to the following one:
+1. Set the query to the following one:

       ````sql
 SELECT Sales.SalesOrderHeader.SubTotal, Person.Contact.FirstName+ ' '+ Person.Contact.LastName as [Name],
 Sales.SalesOrderHeader.OrderDate